nam-pi/backend/README.md

 #### Optional

 Some users can be created for a development environment.
 They need to get at least the role `user` and a password assigned.

+### Redis

+A Redis instance has to be pre-configured and made available to the Spring Boot application.

 ### Fuseki